 Bell’s palsy facial asymmetry is caused by the muscles in one side of the face being less able or unable to move.

 Facial drooping is a sign of a stroke.
 If a person’s smile is suddenly uneven or they experience numbness on one side of the face they should seek immediate medical care.
 Other symptoms of a stroke include arm numbness or weakness and difficulty speaking.

 Also called “twisted neck,” torticollis refers to abnormal positioning of the neck muscles.
 Sometimes torticollis happens while in the womb, resulting in some facial asymmetry from birth.

 Eye weaknesses can cause a person to tilt or twist the neck in different ways to see better, resulting in the muscles growing stronger on one side of the neck than the other.

 Many cases of torticollis are temporary and the signs resolve.
 Less commonly it can be permanent.

 Facial asymmetry can make a face seem unnatural.
 There are a few ways to make a face more symmetrical but only one true way is non-invasive; facial exercises.
 These can be done alone and in the comfort of one’s home.
 Facial exercises can help obtain a symmetrical smile.

-Facial exercise consists of making repetitive motions and exaggerated expressions in order to activate and build muscles.
+The facial exercise consists of making repetitive motions and exaggerated expressions in order to activate and build muscles.
 Consider it resistance training for the face.
 By strengthening the matrix that holds everything up, sagging around the jaw and eyes might be less likely over time.
 Facial aging is caused by a loss of elasticity, as well as by the gradual displacement of fat pads between muscle and skin, which tend to slide downward over time.
 The idea behind doing exercises is that by building up the muscle, the fat pads will be more prone to stay in place, making the face appear fuller and more youthful.